acappleman/portfolio/README.md

 ## Installation

-ToYou can acces the porfolio using GitHib Pages.
+You can access the porfolio using GitHib Pages.

 [Portfolio Link](https://acappleman.github.io/portfolio)